 Australia has made great progress in improving mental health awareness and suicide prevention, but we still have a way to go.
-One in five Australians will experience a mental illness this year alone - that's millions of people who need support, treatment and a tailored roadmap to recovery.
+One in five Australians will experience a mental illness each year - that's millions of people who need support, treatment and a tailored roadmap to recovery.